Our Lady of Lourdes Parish Church, San Ġwann: History

-The Need for a Convent and a New Church

-Ġużeppi Borg - The father of Feliċ Borg and founder of the Capuchin Convent.

-Feliċ Borg - The Main benefactor and founder of the Church.

 For this purpose, a plan was prepared to build a church and a convent.
-These had to be paid for, according to his own wish, by Mr. Ġużeppi Borg, a businessman from Birkirkara.
-Mr. Borg wanted to build a temple to Our Lady under the title of Sorrows.
+These had to be paid for, according to his own wish, byĠużeppi Borg, a businessman from Birkirkara.
+Borg wanted to build a temple to Our Lady under the title of Sorrows.
 It was decided to build the convent first and then the church.
-The architect was Mr. Ġuze Colombo and the supervisor was Mr. Feliċ Mifsud, a contractor from the same neighbourhood.
+The architect was Ġuze Colombo and the supervisor was Feliċ Mifsud.
 On November 3, 1949, work began to build a convent and a church based on the general outline of Rome's Basilica of St. Paul outside the Walls.
-It was Mr. Ġuzeppi Borg and his son Feliċ, who gave the land, and the first stone, the one above the foundation, was laid in January 1950.
-It was blessed by Fr Feliċ Scicluna, guardian of the Capuchin fraternity, on behalf of the Provincial.
 The first floor of the convent was finished by September 15, 1950.
-Consisting of a corridor in the middle.
-On the left side were the friar's cells, while the right side was left open.
-Thus, one side of the convent building served as a temporary chapel, in which the Blessed Sacrament was solemnly transferred from the Chapel of San Gwann tal-Għorgħar.
 The upper floor was built a number of years later.